 We review the carrying amounts of the Fund's assets at the end of each reporting period to determine whether there is any objective evidence of impairment.
-If any such evidence exists, we estimate the asset's recoverable amount.
+If any such evidence exists, we estimate the asset's recoverable amount, which is the higher of its net selling price and value in use.
 We recognise in the statement of comprehensive income the difference between the asset's carrying amount and the recoverable amount as an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount.